 With a strong industry focus on aerospace, defense, energy and high technology, Mr. McGlone’s practice includes strategic analysis and advice on the extraterritorial reach of US laws.
 He and his team also help clients to manage important ancillary issues - including corporate governance, Securities and Exchange Commission (SEC) disclosures, risk management and public relations - that arise in connection with the work described above.
 These capabilities are increasingly important in the present regulatory and enforcement climate, and they are enhanced by the depth of the firm's practices in related areas.
 These related areas of practice include white collar, SEC disclosure and enforcement, government contracts, satellite and aerospace technology and practice before the Committee on Foreign Investment in the United States.

 Mr. McGlone is consistently recognized by Chambers Global, Chambers USA, The Legal 500 US and Washingtonian as one of the top-tier lawyers in the areas of export controls, economic sanctions and international trade.
-He is a former Chair of the Committee on Export Controls and Economic Sanctions of the American Bar Association's Section of International Law and Practice.
+He is a member of the firm's Associates Committee and a former Chair of the Committee on Export Controls and Economic Sanctions of the American Bar Association's Section of International Law and Practice.
 He has written numerous articles on export controls, trade sanctions, the FCPA and antiboycott laws.
 Mr. McGlone is a frequent speaker on these issues, and has co-chaired the American Conference Institute's annual flagship conference on Export Controls for more than a decade.

 He has authored several articles related to his practice.
 A selection of his works include: